-SEP organized “play-days” during holidays for the siblings in the projects we support.
-We partnered with Sarakasi Trust with the aim of creating a platform for the siblings to learn about their sibling with disability, share experiences, talk about their feelings, their worries and their fears, and have fun with their peers.
-The Sarakasi team did what they do best: they made use of different games, songs, puppet shows and plays, with the aim to create more awareness and help the children to understand the condition of their sibling with a disability.
+Since 2016, SEP organizes sibling workshops in partnership with Sarakasi Trust with the aim of creating a platform for the siblings to learn about their sibling with disability, share experiences, talk about their feelings, their worries and their fears, and have fun with their peers.
+The Sarakasi team do what they do best: they make use of different games, songs, puppet shows and plays, with the aim to create more awareness and help the children to understand the condition of their sibling with a disability.
 SEP professionals explain in simple terms different disability conditions to the children and have counselling sessions with the teenager group.